 In this course, students will be responsible for the operation and management of a closed recirculating aquaculture system (RAS).
-Topics will include lab maintenance, monitoring of water quality and organisms, breeding strategies, seafood management, HACCP training, and life support construction.
+Topics will include lab maintenance, monitoring of water quality and organisms, breeding strategies, seafood management, and life support construction.
 Students will be responsible for the ownership of the MSMHS Aquaculture Lab and all of the organisms that are being cultured.
-Students will also work with local farmers and seafood wholesalers.
+Students will also work with local industry leaders.

-Aquarium Science
+Aquarium Science SCI0870